stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 eight greenish antennae or tentacles.
 The great base of the central cone was fringed with a rubbery, grey substance which moved the whole entity through expansion and contraction.

-  Their actions, though harmless, horrified me even more than their appearance&mdash;for it is not wholesome to watch monstrous objects doing what one has known only human beings to do.
+  Their actions, though harmless, horrified me even more than their appearance--for it is not wholesome to watch monstrous objects doing what one has known only human beings to do.
 These objects moved intelligently around the great rooms, getting books from the shelves and taking them to the great tables, or vice versa, and sometimes writing diligently with a penlike rod gripped in the greenish head-tentacles.
-The huge nippers were used in carrying books and in conversation&mdash;speech consisting of a kind of clicking and scraping.
+The huge nippers were used in carrying books and in conversation--speech consisting of a kind of clicking and scraping.
 The objects had no clothing, but wore satchels or knapsacks suspended from the top of the conical trunk.
 They commonly carried their head and its supporting member at the level of the cone top, although it was frequently raised or lowered.
 The other three great members tended to rest downward on the sides of the cone, contracted to about five feet each, when not in use.
-From their rate of reading, writing, and operating their machines (those on the tables seemed somehow connected with thought) I concluded that their intelligence was enormously greater than man&rsquo;s.
+From their rate of reading, writing, and operating their machines (those on the tables seemed somehow connected with thought) I concluded that their intelligence was enormously greater than man's.

   Afterward I saw them everywhere; swarming in all the great chambers and corridors, tending monstrous machines in vaulted crypts, and racing along the vast roads in gigantic boat-shaped